nishant-techy/MERN-journey/README.md

 ## Daily commit via -
 * git add .
 * git commit -m "Added new feature / notes"
+* git pull --rebase   # only if needed (when your local data stay behind from the server)
 * git push